NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Mantis Form.md

 **Prerequisites** Basic Red Mantis Magic
 * * *
 You gain the [[Spells/Mantis Form|Mantis Form]] focus spell.
-If you don't already have one, you gain a focus pool of 1 Focus Point, which you can Refocus by praying to Achaekek or researching your assigned kill.
+If you don't already have one, you gain a focus pool of 1 Focus Point.

-*Source: Pathfinder Lost Omens: World Guide*
+*Source: Pathfinder Adventure: Prey for Death*
-*OGL*
+*ORC*